 Scheduling: If you’re going to back up effectively, you need to do it on a regular basis.
 Any backup program worth its salt allows you to schedule backups.

 Versioning: If you’re overwriting previous files, that’s not backup, it’s one-way syncing or mirroring.
 Any backup program you use should allow you to retain several previous backups, or with file backup, previous versions of the file.
 The better software will retain and cull older backups according to criteria you establish.

-Optical support: Every backup program supports hard drives, but as obsolescent as they may seem, DVDs and Blu-Ray discs are great archive media.
-If you’re worried about optical media’s reliability, M-Disc claims its discs are reliable for a thousand years, backed up by Department of Defense testing.
+Optical support: Every backup program supports hard drives, but as obsolete as they may seem, DVDs and Blu-ray discs are great archive media.

 Online support: An offsite copy of your data is a hedge against physical disasters such as flood, fire, and power surges.
 Online storage services are a great way to maintain an offsite copy of your data.
 Backup to Dropbox and the like is a nice feature to have.

 FTP and SMB/AFP: Backing up to other computers or NAS boxes on your network or in remote locations (say, your parent’s house) is another way of physically safeguarding your data with an offsite, or at least physically discrete copy.
 FTP can be used for offsite, while SMB (Windows and most OS’s) and AFP (Apple) are good for other PCs or NAS on your local network.